Short Inca Trail Peru Machu Picchu 2025

 • Avoid alcohol and tobacco at all costs.
 Alcohol is a dehydrator, and smoking can cause or worsen shortness of breath.

 • Take it easy the first few days.
-If traveling to high-altitude locations, ensure you don’t do physically demanding activities for the first two days.
+If you’re traveling to high-altitude locations, avoid physically demanding activities for the first two days.

 • Drink coca tea or chew coca leaves.
 This medicinal plant is known for its healing properties and for helping acclimatization.

-Some medications help relieve the symptoms of altitude sickness; you can find Diamox or Soroche Pills in almost any pharmacy in Peru.
-However, it is highly recommended to consult a doctor before taking any of them.
+Some medications help relieve the symptoms of altitude sickness; Diamox or Soroche Pills can be found in almost any pharmacy in Peru.
+However, it is highly recommended that you consult a doctor before taking any of them.

 What’s the duration needed to finish the Machu Picchu Short Inca Trail?